Data-Git-Hub/datafun-03-analytics/README.md

 Make sure the following requirements have been met:

-- [ ] You have committed a useful .gitignore file.
+- [ Y ] You have committed a useful .gitignore file.
-- [ ] You have committed a useful logs/project_log.log file.
+- [ Y ] You have committed a useful logs/project_log.log file.
-- [ ] All example scripts executed successfully.
+- [ Y ] All example scripts executed successfully.
-- [ ] Four fetcher scripts created and executed.
+- [ Y ] Four fetcher scripts created and executed.
-- [ ] Four processor scripts created and functional.
+- [ Y ] Four processor scripts created and functional.
-- [ ] README.md includes explanations for fetchers and processors with commands for execution.
+- [ Y ] README.md includes explanations for fetchers and processors with commands for execution.
-- [ ] Each Python file contains a docstring with its purpose and input/output details.
+- [ Y ] Each Python file contains a docstring with its purpose and input/output details.